apollographql/apollo-link/docs/source/links/state.md

-to set these features up yourself. 🎉 On top of that, you also benefit from the excellent developer experience of [Apollo DevTools](https://github.com/apollographql/apollo-client-devtools) for painless debugging & full visibility into your store.
+to set these features up yourself. 🎉 On top of that, you also benefit from the excellent developer experience of [Apollo DevTools](https://github.com/apollographql/apollo-client-devtools) for painless debugging and full visibility into your store.

 <h2 id="start">Quick start</h2>